matt-wats/Valorant-Enemy-Detection/README.md

 Potential Issues with the datasets:
 1. Both datasets appear to be images taken in sequence, possibly from a video, which means that separating the data into a train and validation split may not work as one would hope: If we have a sequence of three images and split the middle into the validation split, while the model wouldn't have "seen" the image before, it would be a sort of interpolation between images it has seen, decreasing its performance and generalization on new and realistic datasets i.e. it could overfit and be difficult to judge when it occurs
 2. In Valorant, enemies have an outline color to differentiate them from teammates.
 There are multiple options for what this color could be: red, yellow, etc. The large dataset only has enemies outlined in red, which could both make it too easy for the model to detect them by only checking for red, as well as decrease its performance and generalization on new and realistic datasets i.e. it could overfit and be difficult to judge when it occurs
+3. There are a lot of duplicate images in both datasets (I wrote a script that would loop through all of the images and remove duplicates).

 # Data Use